ESPN FPI projects Rutgers Football's remaining 2024 schedule

+Rutgers Women's Basketball took down Caldwell 101-48 in a preseason exhibition today at Jersey Mike's Arena.

-Rutgers Football is now 4-3 following a 35-322 loss to UCLA this past Saturday afternoon and this upcoming Friday they will look to make it 5-2 as they head out to the west coast to take on USC.
+Rutgers Football is now 4-4 following a 42-20 loss to USC this past Friday night and this upcoming weekend they will get a much needed bye week.

 Thanks to the ESPN Football Power Index, there is now an analytical way to predict the victor of each college football game in the entire nation.
 For those that aren't familiar with the FPI, you can read the definition of the index here.